social-media-ethics-automation/book/book_contents/ch06_authenticity/05_parasocial_relationships.md

 ---
 name: mr_rogers_letter_to_jessica
 width: 400
-alt: "A letter written on a typewritter (note: I fixed a close quote):
+alt: "A letter written on a typewriter (note: I fixed a close quote):
 November, 1989
 Dear Jessica,
 Thank you for you letter and the photograph you sent.
 I liked seeing the picture of you and Kyle.
 What fine children you are!
 We will be sure to find a special place for your photo in the album of our television friends.